-We specialize in fitting patients with braces or Invisalign clear braces.
+We specialize in fitting patients with Invisalign clear braces.
 Invisalign are the equal of conventional braces for straightening and properly aligning teeth, but what makes them popular is the fact that they don’t leave the patient with visible fixtures on their teeth like conventional braces.
 Instead, these fittings are clear and are only visible up close.
 From a distance, your smile will seem as natural as ever!

 In the past, losing a tooth meant resigning yourself to an artificial one that’s inserted into your mouth and held temporarily in place by a retainer.
 Today, that’s no longer true.
 Dental implant technology makes it possible to quickly and nearly painlessly install a new, artificial yet very real-looking implant tooth anywhere in your mouth.
 The implant is affixed permanently and very securely into your jawbone, and with that, it’s every bit a 100% serviceable replacement that looks like a real tooth.

 Teeth can become knocked out or irreparably damaged all too easily, but we can restore your smile with one or more dental implants.
 Should misfortune occur, come see us as soon as you can for dental implants in Chilliwack.